Takotsubo cardiomyopathy: Stress trigger

-Sex
+Gender

-Women, specifically postmenopausal women, are at greatest risk of developing TTS.
+Postmenopausal women are at greatest risk of developing TTS.
 This has led some researchers to theorize about the possible protective effects of estrogen in preventing TTS.

 Genetic risk factors

-It is currently being investigated if certain genetic traits associated with catecholamine receptors found on cardiac muscle cells play a role in the development of TTS.
-There is limited evidence tying TTS directly to a specific genetic expression or mutation, however there is currently a widely held hypothesis supporting the idea of the interaction between environmental factors and the interplay of genetic predisposition leading to the susceptibility to microvascular alterations that contribute to the TTS disease process.
+As of 2014 it is being investigated whether certain genetic traits associated with catecholamine receptors found on cardiac muscle cells play a role in the development of TTS.
+There is limited evidence tying TTS directly to a specific genetic expression or mutation, however there is a widely held hypothesis supporting the idea of the interaction between environmental factors and the interplay of genetic predisposition leading to the susceptibility to microvascular alterations that contribute to the TTS disease process.

 Hormonal dysregulation

 Certain endocrine diseases including pheochromocytoma and thyrotoxicosis have been identified as potential risk factors for TTS.
 The relationship between thyroid function and stress cardiomyopathy is marked by a dual phenotype, where both impending primary hyperthyroidism and a high set point of thyroid homeostasis (encoding type 2 allostatic load) are common phenomena.
 A multi-centre observation study found normal thyroid function to be the exception rather than the rule in TTS.
 Especially hyperthyroidism is highly prevalent in takotsubo cardiomyopathy, and it seems to predict a poor prognosis in terms of complications and mortality.
+This observation was confirmed by results of the international GEIST registry, which demonstrated that thyrotoxicosis is associated with significantly increased fatality, whereas hypothyroidism indicates a better survival.

 Pathophysiology

 The cause of takotsubo cardiomyopathy is not fully understood, but several mechanisms have been proposed.
 It is well documented that elevated catecholamine levels have been implicated in the vast majority of TTS cases.
-Theories suggest a link between brain activation of stress-related biochemicals (including neuropeptides) and the effects these chemicals have on areas of the heart, especially neuropeptide Y. More specifically, adrenal stimulation by the sympathetic nervous system has been noted in cases ranging from physical events such as ischemic stroke, to emotional events such as depression or loss of a loved-one.
+Theories suggest a link between brain activation of stress-related biochemicals (including neuropeptides) and the effects these chemicals have on areas of the heart, especially neuropeptide Y. Specifically, adrenal stimulation by the sympathetic nervous system has been seen in cases ranging from physical events such as ischemic stroke, to emotional events such as depression or loss of a loved-one.
 How these increased levels of catecholamines act in the body to produce the changes seen with TTS is not clearly understood.
-Research supports the widely-held understanding that microvascular dysfunction and coronary vasospasm caused by a rapid influx of catecholamines to cardiac myocytes results in apical stunning and transient cardiomyopathy.
+Research supports the widely-held theory that microvascular dysfunction and coronary vasospasm caused by a rapid influx of catecholamines to cardiac myocytes, results in apical stunning and transient cardiomyopathy.